josePhoenix/personalsite/posts/2014-03-27-AstroPy-boxcar.md

 Sometimes, when working with scientific data, you have noisy data that you need to extract low-frequency components from.

 Imagine, for example, that for a project you have recorded some audio clips that have a high-frequency "hiss" artifact from your recording equipment.
-You can eliminate the hiss while not destroying the underlying signal that you're interested in.
+Using a convolution, you can eliminate the hiss while not destroying the underlying signal that you're interested in.

 ![png](AstroPy_boxcar_10_1.png)